Archives

 Potential reasons to craft a prenuptial agreement

 On behalf of Stange Law Firm, PC posted in Divorce on Monday, November 25, 2019.
 When couples in Illinois and throughout the country get married, they are granted certain rights.
 However, they may also be bound by state law as it relates to how property would be divided in a divorce.
 It may be possible to customize those rules by creating a prenuptial agreement.
 Prenuptial agreements may also allow one or both parties to waive their right to seek alimony if the marriage comes to an end.
-Prenuptial agreements in Belleville, IL may allow individuals to retain ownership of a
+Prenuptial agreements may allow individuals to retain ownership of a business or other assets

 READ MORE